Total and regional Runoff to the Baltic Sea

 The indicator shows the annual runoff from drainage areas but integrated over the Baltic sub-regions.
 Runoff is governed by the precipitation - evaporation on land areas and is also influenced by air temperature.
 It is the sum of direct river and diffusive runoff.
 In all sub-regions a strong seasonal, annual and decadal variability can be distinguished.
 Especially wet and dry periods are characterising the runoff.
 The 70’s was a fairly dry period compared with the 80’s and the later part of the 90’s.
 Geographically, the runoff is of about the same size in the Gulf of Finland and the Baltic Proper, whereas the Gulf of Riga contributes to a lesser extent and the Gulf of Bothnia to a larger extent to the total runoff.

-Four different sub basins are described as deviation from their mean value based on runoff during 1950 to 2005.
-The mean value and the 2006 value are written in the top left corner in each sub basin figure (figure 1).
+Four different sub basins are described as deviation from their mean value based on runoff during 1950 to 2009.
+The mean value and the 2010 value are written in the top left corner in each sub basin figure (Figure 1).
 Years with higher runoff compared to the mean value are displayed as red bars in the positive direction and lower values with blue bars in the negative direction.
 A running mean over five years is displayed as a black line overlaying the bars in the figure.
 The sub basins are displayed in the centre of figure 1 and the sub basins described are the Baltic Proper, the Gulf of Riga, the Gulf of Finland and the Gulf of Bothnia.
 A figure with the sum of the Baltic Sea sub basins is also included, partly to give an overview of the entire Baltic Sea and partly to compare the annual changes to the NAO index.

-At times, there have been similar features in the changes of the runoff values for all the sub basins.
+At times, there have been similar features in the changes of runoff values for all the sub basins.
 Other time periods, the changes are similar only in some of the sub basins.
 All the sub basins had low runoff values in the early to the mid 70’s and higher in the end of the 90’s.
-In the Baltic Proper, the Gulf of Riga and the Gulf of Finland, there were high values from the mid 50’s to the start of the 60’s.
-In the Gulf of Bothnia, the Gulf of Riga and the Gulf of Finland, there was a feature of increasing values during the 80’s while in the Baltic Proper, there was a feature of decreasing values.
+In the Baltic Proper, the Gulf of Riga and the Gulf of Finland, there were high values from the mid 50’s to the beginning of the 60’s.
+In the Gulf of Bothnia, the Gulf of Riga and the Gulf of Finland, there was a feature of increasing values during the 80’s while in the Baltic Proper, there was a tendency of decreasing values.
 There were low values in the Baltic Proper in the early 90’s while there were high values in the end of the 80’s and the start of the 90’s in the Gulf of Riga, the Gulf of Finland and the Gulf of Bothnia.

 The total runoff to the Baltic Sea is mostly influenced by the sub basins with the largest contributions, obviously.
 The highest contribution is from the Gulf of Bothnia followed by the Gulf of Finland and the Baltic Proper.
 By comparing the Gulf of Bothnia to the Gulf of Finland, there is a rather good correlation in the features of the running mean values.
 By comparing the Gulf of Bothnia to the Baltic Proper, there are some correlations but also some deviations in the features.
 By making a generalization, the figure displaying the total runoff to the Baltic Sea, represents the general features of the different sub basins rather well.
 By making this generalisation, only the figure displaying the total runoff to the Baltic Sea is compared to the NAO index.

-Figure 2 displays the total runoff deviation during 1950 to 2006 to the Baltic Sea, both as integrated difference (sum of abnormalities, starting and ending with 0 km3 1950 and 2006) and with bars displaying the year to year deviation from the mean.
-The NAO index during the years 1864 - 2006 based on winter mean values of the NAO index is displayed in the bottom of the figure.
+Figure 2 displays the total runoff deviation during 1950 to 2010 to the Baltic Sea, both as integrated difference (sum of abnormalities, starting and ending with 0 km3 1950 and 2010) and with bars displaying the year to year deviation from the mean.
+The NAO index during the years 1864 - 2010 based on winter mean values of the NAO index is displayed in the bottom of the figure.
 The integrated difference gives an idea of the total amount of runoff in the Baltic Sea.
 The black line is the running mean over 5 years.
-By comparing the running mean of the two lower figures between 1952 and 2004, the features correspond rather well with each other.
+By comparing the running mean of the two lower figures between 1952 and forwards, the features correspond rather well with each other.
 Since the correlation is good, the NAO indices may be used to indicate general runoff to the Baltic Sea back in time.
-This is the motivation of including the longer time series of the NAO indices as well as looking for possible oscillation features extending the 56 year time scale.
+This is the motivation of including the longer time series of the NAO indices as well as looking for possible oscillation features extending the 58 year time scale.
 There is a slight tendency to high NAO indices around 1910 and 1990 and low values around 1880 and 1960.
 This forms an oscillation over 80 years.
 By looking at this 1.5 oscillation, it is not possible to draw conclusions, but comments can be made.
 To go from generally high values to generally low values takes approximately 50 years while going from generally low values to generally high values takes approximately 30 years.
 The recent peak of the NAO index occurred in 1990.
-If the comment concerning the 80 year oscillation is true, we are 15 years downhill the NAO index slope and we will continue that ride for approximately 35 years, with weaker westerly winds resulting in colder and dryer winters in Scandinavia.
+If the comment concerning the 80 year oscillation is true, we are 20 years downhill the NAO index slope and we will continue that ride for approximately 30 years, with weaker westerly winds resulting in colder and dryer winters in Scandinavia.

-Bergström, S. And B. Carlsson 1994.
+Bergström, S. and B. Carlsson 1994.
 River runoff to the Baltic Sea 1950 - 1990.
 AMBIO Vol. 23, No. 4-5, 280 - 287.

 Graham, Phil 1999.
 Modelling runoff to the Baltic Sea.
 AMBIO Vol. 28, No. 4, 328-334.